 Engagement with extremist messages

 More recently, research in this area has moved beyond message content to investigate individuals’ engagement with extremist messages.
-A recent study by Vergani and Bliuc (see Read More on page 42) highlighted the link between the psychological traits of message recipients and the appeal of particular forms of persuasive rhetoric.
+A recent study by Vergani and Bliuc highlighted the link between the psychological traits of message recipients and the appeal of particular forms of persuasive rhetoric.

-Whilst research has shown how communications may elicit positive attitudes amongst audiences, do extremist messages persuade individuals to carry out acts of extremism, or do they merely reinforce previously held world views?
+While research has shown how communications may elicit positive attitudes amongst audiences, do extremist messages persuade individuals to carry out acts of extremism, or do they merely reinforce previously held worldviews?
 Vergani and Bliuc’s study actually found that consumption of extremist material increased pro-social behaviour in individuals with low or medium trait aggression.

 The benefits of establishing patterns of extremist messaging

 Of course, not all target-audience members have low aggressive tendencies, and the divisive nature of extremist messages does pose a threat to societal stability.
 While the influence tactics employed may not be successful in convincing all of their target audience, those the messages do convince can go on to threaten the security and safety of others.
 Therefore, an understanding of how such messages influence particular individuals remains of great importance.